-Potato, Green Bean and Goat Cheese Breakfast Skillet
+Potato and Green Bean Breakfast Skillet

 Breakfast for dinner.
 Yay?
 Nay?
 I find it totally acceptable.
 The husband, not so much.
-It’s a subject of great foodie debate in our household.

 I try to make my case with dishes like this easy breakfast skillet, so that I can slowly convince my husband to come over to the dark side.

-You know, the breakfast for dinner dark side. <— Who says things like this.
-Oh wait, me.
+You know, the breakfast for dinner dark side.

 But seriously.
 For breakfast, brunch, dinner.
 I really don’t think you can go wrong with this one.